 Serving food and drink that take a ton of day-of prep work

 If you have your heart set on on serving handcrafted cocktails at your party, hire a bartender (or enlist a friend to do the honors) — otherwise you'll spend your whole party mixing and shaking, secretly resenting your guests for having such a good time.
 Pitcher drinks will make your guests just as happy, and allow you to enjoy yourself too.
-The same goes for food that requires elaborate preparation — opt for something simpler, or even better, supplement with some appetizers from the frozen food section.
+The same goes for food that requires elaborate preparation — opt for something simpler, or even better, supplement with some appetizers from the frozen food section (Kitchn has even ranked their favorite frozen appetizers before).
 With some creative plating, your guests will never know the difference.

 Not having a plan for music

 You don't have to hire a band or come up with the World's Most Creative Playlist — but you do need something playing when guests arrive.
 Music provides a little background noise to make people comfortable during those awkward introduction stages, and it also helps set the tone for the entertainment to come.